aimach/PF_blog/README.md

 Personal project : blog with articles.
 Always under construction for improvements !
-Next features : pagination for articles and some style maybe ?
+Next features : pagination for articles and responsive style.

 Using ReactJS, Next.js, Tailwind CSS and Vercel (deployement).